 While animal community events are either postponed or cancelled, Animal Care shelter services will be continuing regular daily operations, including Animal Control at this time.

 The City is hosting a drive-thru style service for those seniors currently registered for meals through the Office On Aging, which began Friday, March 20, 2020, between 11:30 a.m. to 12:30 p.m., and will continue each Friday until further notice.
 Anyone not currently registered can fill out the intake form and receive the meals.
 Seniors must meet the minimum age requirement of 60 years or older to receive the meals.
 The Office On Aging will also be doing home-bound deliveries for those that are already signed and receiving this service.
 For additional information and/or questions, please contact City staff at (951) 461-6109 or email AHalvorson@MurrietaCA.gov.

 Library materials currently checked out will not be due during the closure, nor will late fees be assessed.
 Please check your account online at www.murrietalibrary.info for any updates or changes.

 Effective May 11, 2020, drive through pick-up of existing holds has begun.
 You can also reserve books online for drive-through pick up.

 Yes, you can apply for a Library card online at bit.ly/murcard.
 A staff member will contact you within 24-72 hours to provide you with a card number that you can use to access online services such as: databases, audio-books, eBooks, tutoring help and much more.

-Although items are not due during the closure, the outside book drops are open and items will be checked-in Monday-Friday.
+The outside book drops are open and items will be checked-in Monday-Friday.
 DVD’s can be returned in the media slot of the book drops.